Basil seed drink with lemon illustrating the daily health benefits of basil seeds

 Are basil seeds a good source of omega-3?

 Yes.
 Around 71% of the fat in basil seeds is alpha-linolenic acid, an essential omega-3 fatty acid.
 One tablespoon provides roughly the recommended daily intake of ALA.
-For people who do not eat fish, basil seeds are a practical plant-based omega-3 source.

 Can basil seeds help with blood sugar?